-I love the local coffee scene in Pittsburgh and grabbing a hot caffeinated treat from time to time is also great, but a daily latte can hit your wallet pretty hard. $4-5 doesn't sound like much, but that adds up to $35 a week, $140 a month, and about $1,600 a year.
-1,600 DOLLARS A YEAR.
-Yo, that's a tropical vacation.
+I love the local coffee scene in Pittsburgh and grabbing a hot caffeinated treat from time to time is great, but a daily latte can hit your wallet pretty hard.
+When you're cutting back, here's the fix:

 First off, I would like to thank my brand new milk frother for making this all possible.
-This baby was only 40 bucks on Amazon and works great.
+My $40 Amazon purchase works great.
 Pour in your milk, press the button, and you've got hot and frothy milk in less than a minute.

 My first experiment was a Chai Latte.
-I'm not fancy enough (or patient enough) to brew real chai tea, so Oregon Chai concentrate from Trader Joes was my go-to.
+I'm not patient enough to brew real chai tea, so Oregon Chai concentrate from Trader Joes was my go-to.
 The process was a piece of cake.
 Step 1: Measure out some chai concentrate.
-(How much depends on how large of a latte you want.
-Suggested portions are included on the packaging!)
+(Suggested portions are included on the packaging.)
 Step 2: Warm/froth your milk of choice.
-Step 3: Mix together the chai and milk and sprinkle cinnamon on top.
-Step 4: Call yourself a barista!
-I used 1% milk, but you can use any milk or milk substitute.
+Step 3: Mix together the chai and milk and dust with cinnamon.
+Step 4: Call yourself a barista.

 My second experiment was a matcha latte.
-I snagged some sweetened matcha latte mix from TJs.
-I give this mix an A!
-It was subtly sweet but not overbearing.
-Health nuts be warned: This matcha mix and chia concentrate have got the good stuff... sugar.
+I snagged some sweetened matcha latte mix from TJs and I give it 4 stars.
+It was subtly sweet, but not overbearing.

-Sure, you can buy lovely little macrame pieces from Etsy and just about any home goods store, but the great thing about this DIY is the fact that you can customize your design to match any room, any fabric, or any color scheme.
+You can buy lovely macrame pieces from Etsy and just about any home goods store, but the great thing about this DIY is the fact that you can customize your design to match any room, any fabric, or any color scheme.
 Here's what you'll need to get started:

 1. A variety of yarn